 Schools may opt to implement a drive-in style format for graduations.
-These ceremonies can be done at school parking lots, athletic fields, or other large parking lot venues that could be exclusively used for the graduation event.
+These ceremonies can be done at school parking lots, athletic fields, or other large open venues that could be exclusively used for the graduation event.
 Large projected screens and sound equipment may be required.
-Students and families without vehicles would need alternative accommodations and transportation that complies with social distancing requirements.